Human Rights and Alternatives to Criminalization

 - Housing is a human necessity, and remembering that keeps stakeholders focused on helping people who experience homelessness achieve permanent housing, rather than on services that—may be well-intentioned but—do not ultimately help people exit homelessness into housing stability.
 Permanent housing is the primary solution to preventing and ending homelessness and the overarching strategy of Opening Doors: Federal Strategic Plan to Prevent and End Homelessness.

-- Human rights put people first.
+- Respect and indivual attention are essential.
 Good strategies start from understanding the unique needs of individuals, families, youth, and Veterans.
 A human rights approach keeps people and their needs at the forefront of our work.

 - Homelessness has a human cost.
 Yes, ending homelessness is cost-effective for the taxpayer (doing nothing can actually costs taxpayers more money).
 But dollars are not the only cost of homelessness; humans experience homelessness at a horrific expense to the health and well-being of themselves and their communities.
-When we make the case that safe and stable housing is a human right, our cause is strengthened.
 We can tap into the passions, relationships, and experiences that cut across sectors--and budget sheets--to create new partnerships and solutions.

 Above all else, we’ve learned that person-centered community engagement must be a centerpiece in any effort to end homelessness.
 Whether engaged as people who have experienced homelessness, outreach workers, law enforcement, volunteers, funders, service providers, business leaders, or members of a faith group, when the larger community is informed and working together, people get connected to safe, stable housing.
 This type of collaboration can make a difference for communities as they address challenges with encampments, homelessness, people experiencing crisis, and develop a thriving downtown that welcomes everyone.